oasis-tcs/openc2-cap/haha.cap.md

 -------

 # 1 Introduction
+Haha stands for Https Api Hello-world Actuator.
-A ‘Stateless-Packet-Filter’ (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on on packet headers such as source address,
+Haha exists just for the purpose of demonstrating the language/profile/transport with the simplest possible actuator.
+Haha also serves as a template for 'real' actuators A ‘Stateless-Packet-Filter’ (SLPF) is a policy enforcement mechanism that restricts or permits traffic based on on packet headers such as source address,